 Blurb from Goodreads

 Moral allegory and spiritual autobiography, The Little Prince is the most translated book in the French language.

-With a timeless charm it tells the story of a little boy who leaves the safety of his own tiny planet to travel the universe, learning the vagaries of adult behaviour through a series of extraordinary encounters.
+The Little Prince tells the story of a little boy who leaves the safety of his own tiny planet to travel the universe, learning the vagaries of adult behaviour through a series of extraordinary encounters.

 His personal odyssey culminates in a voyage to Earth and further adventures.

 The Little Prince is a children’s story… And children’s stories are so often dismissed as somehow less than.
 But this was utterly beautiful to read.

 Part deeply philosophical, part a treat of existentialism… I don’t honestly know how to review it.

 “It is only with the heart that one can see rightly; what is essential is invisible to the eye.”

 It’s a book that forces you to think about what is truly valuable, what it is that gives us reason, hope… And how unique is interpreted in the eye of the beholder.

 But mostly it’s a book about innocence.
 About seeing the world through the eyes of a child.
 About understanding what is truly important.
 About slowing down and remembering to just be.